vippsas/apim-101/README.md

 ## Policies in Azure API Management

-### Replace one endpoint with a static response

 https://github.com/Azure/api-management-policy-snippets

+* Replace one endpoint with a static response
 * Add correlation id to inbound request
 * Make sure your API can handle high traffic
 * Call out to an HTTP endpoint and cache the response
 * Filter response content based on product name
 * Canary Deployment
-12:00 Lunch

 ## Maintenance in Azure API Management